About Christopher M. Bland

 Dr. Christopher M. Bland is the Albert W. Jowdy Professor in Pharmacy Care at the University of Georgia College of Pharmacy at the Southeast GA campus in Savannah, GA.
 Dr. Bland has nearly 25 years of academic and clinical experience both in the inpatient and community patient care settings.
 He is a Fellow of both the Infectious Diseases Society of America as well as the American College of Clinical Pharmacy and has been named Teacher of the Year at the University of Georgia College of Pharmacy.

-He is co-founder of the Southeastern Research Group Endeavor, SERGE-45, with over 80 practitioners across 14 states involved.
-Dr. Bland serves as Associate Editor for the NAPLEX Review Guide 4th edition as well as the Editor-In-Chief for the Question of the Week.
+He is co-founder of the Southeastern Research Group Endeavor, SERGE-45, with nearly 100 practitioners across 14 states involved.
+Dr. Bland serves as Associate Editor for the NAPLEX Review Guide 4th edition as well as upcoming 5th edition, as well as the Editor-In-Chief for the Question of the Week.
 He has provided hundreds of hours in live, interactive NAPLEX reviews for more than 10 Colleges/Schools of Pharmacy over the course of his career.

 Channels contributed to:AccessPharmacy Channel Pharmacy Management Tip of the Week NAPLEX Question of the Week